chrfrantz/PowerCLI-scripts/README.md

 ## PowerCLI

-Scripts to automate routine tasks for vSphere.
+Scripts to automate routine tasks for vSphere and vCloud.

-All the following scripts rely on [PowerCLI](https://code.vmware.com/tool/vsphere_powercli/6.0), which needs to be installed on the client machine.
-Ensure to include the option 'vCloud Air/vCD PowerCLI' (in addition to 'vSphere PowerCLI') during installation.
+All the following scripts rely on [PowerCLI](https://www.vmware.com/support/developer/PowerCLI/) (version 6.0), which needs to be installed on the client machine.
+Ensure to include the features 'vSphere PowerCLI' and 'vCloud Air/vCD PowerCLI' (additional features are optional) during installation.

+In PowerShell you will need to enable the execution of scripts (`Set-ExecutionPolicy RemoteSigned`).

 ### ManageVApps